jasstej/DeVulDecompiler/docs/DEPLOY_RENDER.md

 ## Deploy flow
 - Build uses the repo `Dockerfile`.
-- Entrypoint runs health checks, then on Render the `postdeploy` commands run:
+- On container start, `entrypoint.sh` will:
+  - run Django system checks with retries
-  - `python manage.py migrate`
+  - run `manage.py migrate`
-  - `python manage.py collectstatic --noinput`
+  - run `manage.py collectstatic --noinput`
+  - ensure an admin account exists
-- Service starts Gunicorn and listens on `$PORT`.
+  - start Gunicorn and listen on `$PORT`

 ## Notes on decompiler runners
 This blueprint deploys only the web app, DB, and cache.
 The heavy decompiler runner containers (angr, Snowman, RetDec, etc.) are not included by default as they are CPU/memory intensive on PaaS.